shmulikhau/album-photo-selector/README.md

 # Album Photo Selector
 An assitant to **Album Photo Selecting** powered by AI

+Do you need to select photos for an album, and you have too many photos?

 All the process implemented - from upload or remove photos, to splitting to groups by semantic similarity, and to assistance with a chat-bot for better filtering!

+You can filter out duplicate photos or similar poses by dividing the photos into clusters of similar photos and poses, and use a chatbot to reduce the number of photos in each cluster to one.

 <img src="./demos/gallery-show.gif" alt="alt text" width="80%"/>